vansh-seth/Design-Analysis-of-Algorithms/Insertion-sort/Readme.md

 ### Applications

 Insertion sort is suitable for small datasets or when only a few elements need to be sorted.
 It's commonly used in scenarios where the array is mostly sorted or nearly sorted.

+## For further study refer to Practical 2